Play Therapy in Buda, Texas

 I’ve been working with kids since I was a teenager, and I’ve always appreciated what a special time of life it is for them.
 They are becoming who they will be, and that is so important.

 Before becoming a therapist, I was a teacher — and I’m also a parent to two teenagers myself.
 I understand how layered and emotional parenting can be.
-You're not just managing behavior; you’re holding deep love, frustration, uncertainty, and hope.
+You're not just managing behavior; you’re experiencing deep love, frustration, uncertainty, and hope.

 A big part of my work includes supporting children who are neurodivergent, as well as those navigating serious life changes, such as family transitions, grief, or early relationship wounds that may have made it harder for them to feel safe and connected.
-These kids often show us what they’re carrying through behavior, not words, and I know how to meet them with patience, structure, and care.

 And I keep parents in the loop — so you’re never left wondering what’s happening in the therapy room or how you can support your child at home.